 Entrance ceremony conducted at Morita Memorial Hall

-In the spring and fall semesters, all new foreign students are invited to a welcome dinner hosted by Dr. Yoshikazu Morita, Chancellor and Chair of the Board of Directors.
+In the spring and fall semesters, all new foreign students are invited to a welcome dinner hosted by Dr. Yoshikazu Morita, Chancellor and Chair of the Board of Governors.

 Foreign and Japanese students communicate in Japanese or other languages here over coffee or a meal.